block-open-source/goose/README.md

 can commit it to git. `.goosehints` file is Jinja templated so you could have something like this:
 ```
-Here is an overview of the project:
+Here is an overview of how to contribute:
-{% include 'README.md' %}
+{% include 'CONTRIBUTING.md' %}

 The following justfile shows our common commands:
 ```just